 I am finally getting somewhere with my tomatoes.
 I lost many plants to pill bugs and had to start over.
 In one of the pictures there is a clear plastic cup.
 I had to put those over some of my seedlings to protect them from the bugs.
 Eventually, I had to resort to using a little bug spray to thin their numbers.
 In large numbers, pill bugs are seriously destructive to young plants.

 I have a large artichoke plant growing in my yard.
 It is a volunteer from my neighbors garden.
 I have had many of the plants grow in the last few years, but didn’t know what they are so I pulled them up.
-I really wish I had know what they were before.
+I really wish I had known what they were before.

 The plants in my 8 year old’s garden bed are growing well.
 He had one cauliflower plant get eaten by tiny green caterpillars, so I replaced those with some store bought chard.